 The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provides a nutritious food package, information on healthy eating, breastfeeding support, and referrals to other healthcare and community services.

 The WIC Program works to protect the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children under 5 years of age.

 Applicants must meet four criteria to be eligible for WIC:

-- Be currently pregnant, be postpartum or a breastfeeding woman, or be an infant or a child under 5 years old.
+2. Be a pregnant, postpartum, or breastfeeding woman or an infant or child under 5 years.

-- Have a household income less than 185% of poverty guidelines or prove they are certified as fully eligible for one of the following: Oregon Health Plan, TANF, SNAP, or FDPIR.
+3. Have a household income less than 185% of poverty guidelines or have proof of participation in the Oregon Health Plan, TANF, SNAP, or FDPIR.

 Commonly Asked Questions

 Do I need to make an appointment to get WIC services?